 'Not at first, perhaps,' said the Hatter: 'but you could keep it to half-past one as long as you liked.'
 A bright idea came into Alice's head.
-'Is that the reason so many tea things are put out here?' she a.
-Contextualize the text from a historical and cultural point of view.
-(15-20 lines)
+'Is that the reason so many tea things are put out here?' she asked.